microsoft/vscode-docs/docs/languages/powershell.md

 ### Plaster integration

-Plaster is a template-based file and project generator written in PowerShell.
+[Plaster][20] is a template-based file and project generator written in PowerShell.
 Its purpose is to streamline the creation of PowerShell module projects, Pester tests, DSC Configurations and more.
-See the [GitHub Plaster repository][20] for more information, for documentation on Plaster's cmdlets see [Cmdlet Documentation][21].

 The PowerShell extension allows the creation of new Plaster projects using the **PowerShell: Create New Project from Plaster Template** command from the Command Palette